muziejus/javascripting-english-major/11-geojson.md

 ## Footnotes

 [^could-be]: Alba Newmann Holmes introduced me to this poem when presenting a paper, “‘Could Be’: Langston Hughes as Situationist Cartographer,” at a special session I convened at the [MLA Convention in 2015](https://moacir.com/talks/mla-15-geocritical-explorations-inside-the-text/).

+[^global-layer]: `couldBeFeatures` is defined outside of the `.getJSON()` method.
+Defined the way it is, it has “global” scope, meaning that it will be available in later functions, as we’ll see in [Chapter 14](/14-events-popups).